How to rock climb

 $155.00 8 hours

-Learn the basics of rock climbing in an 8 hour class.
+Learn how to rock climb outside in an 8 hour class.

-Learn how to rock climb in Joshua Tree from a certified guide.
-Invest in your future by taking a class from a certified guide.
-Many climbers learn from friends and don’t realize how unsafe their practices are.
+Learn how to rock climb in Joshua Tree from one of our certified guides.
+Many climbers learn how to climb from their friends and unwittingly adopt unsafe practices.
 Take this class and you will be better equipped to evaluate your friends’ safety skills when they invite you to climb.

 In this 8 hour class you will learn rock climbing movement techniques, belaying, rappelling, and lowering.
 Learn the figure 8 knot and the proper use of your harness, helmet, and ATC type belay device.
 We will teach you how to do proper safety checks and verbal commands.
 We also teach how to safely lower someone back down the cliff in a slow and smooth fashion.